oracle/node-oracledb/doc/api.md

 ```

 Sets the maximum number of milliseconds that each underlying
-[round-trip](#roundtrips) between node-oracledb and Oracle Database
+[round-trip](#roundtrips) between node-oracledb and Oracle Database may take on
-may take.
-Each node-oracledb method or operation may make zero or
+a connection.
+Each node-oracledb method or operation may make zero or more
-more round-trips.
-The `callTimeout` value applies to each round-trip
+round-trips.
+The `callTimeout` value applies to each round-trip individually,
-individually, not to the sum of all round-trips.
-Time spent
+not to the sum of all round-trips.
+Time spent processing in node-oracledb
-processing in node-oracledb before or after the completion of each
-round-trip is not counted.
+before or after the completion of each round-trip is not counted.

-See [Database Call Timeouts](#dbcalltimeouts) for more information.
+See [Database Call Timeouts](#dbcalltimeouts) for more information about
+limiting statement execution time, and also about limiting the time taken to
+open new connections.

 This property was added in node-oracledb 3.0.
 An exception will occur
 if node-oracledb is not using Oracle client library version 18.1 or